connectingLandscapes/cola/inst/docs/md_cola_install.md

-  ***If you have any issue installing and setting up the software, please check the [KNOWN-ISSUES PAGE](https://github.com/connectingLandscapes/cola/blob/main/inst/docs/md_known_issues.md) for potential solutions***
+  ***If you have any issue installing and setting up the software, please check the [KNOWN-ISSUES PAGE](https://github.com/connectingLandscapes/cola/blob/main/inst/docs/md_known_issues.md) (open in new tab if launched in R/Rstudio/Shiny) for potential solutions***

 ------------------